Barbara Bogaev

-Barbara Bogaev is an American radio journalist noted for her work as the host of the public radio documentary program Soundprint.
+Barbara Bogaev is an American radio journalist noted for her work as the host of the public radio documentary program Soundprint and guest host of WHYY's Fresh Air.

 Early life

+Bogaev grew up in Philadelphia.
 She graduated cum laude with a degree in comparative literature from Silliman College, Yale University in 1983.

 Career

-Bogaev has done television work for PBS affiliates, CBS, and Nickelodeon.
+Before becoming a radio journalist, Bogaev worked in television including at PBS affiliates, CBS, and Nickelodeon.

 She was co-host of the former American Public Media program, Weekend America, from 2004 through 2006.
 On December 5, 2006, a memo was circulated at Weekend America announcing that Bogaev would be leaving the show.
 On December 9, 2006, the show's co-host, Bill Radke, announced Bogaev's departure with no specifics given regarding her or the program.
 Weekend America last aired on January 31, 2009.

 Bogaev was substitute host of the National Public Radio program, Fresh Air with Terry Gross.
+During her tenure at the show, Bogaev interviewed figures including Fred Rogers, Mary Karr, Peter Jackson, and Bill Nye.

-She was a guest host of Marketplace Weekend, from American Public Media 2013—2014.
+She was a guest host of Marketplace Weekend, from American Public Media from 2013 to 2014.

 She is one of the hosts of the Shakespeare Unlimited podcast series, produced by the Folger Shakespeare Library.

 Bogaev guest hosts the news and culture magazine shows "To The Point" and "Press Play" on KCRW, Santa Monica.